ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

         <!-- iOS Tab -->
         <div class="tab-pane fade active in" id="views-ios">
           <ul>
-              <li>Drag and drop a UIView from the Object Library in the Utility panel inside your UIViewController, then change the class to TMEventsView and Module to PresenceSDK</li>
+              <li>Drag and drop a UIView from the Object Library in the Utility panel inside your UIViewController, then change the class to PresenceSDKView and Module to PresenceSDK</li>
               <li>Position and size the view as desired before moving on</li>
           </ul>